Housing 'increasingly desperate struggle'

 He says consecutive governments have failed to gauge the impact of that and have not used common sense or compassion to drive housing policy.
 Mr Johnson says a wide-ranging and fundamental review of the policy is urgently required.

-Next story in National: Review clears police in death of fleeing driver
+Next story in New Zealand: Review clears police in death of fleeing driver

 Copyright © 2013, Radio New Zealand